 Any building left empty for more than a few months will start to deteriorate.
 This may begin with minor dilapidation but if damp gets inside the building through broken windows or slipped tiles, the rate of decay will accelerate rapidly.

-The work required to protect a building will usually be to secure the site and buildings to prevent trespass, and if at all possible, to make the building weathertight.
-Windows and doors can be boarded up either with sheets of ply, or in more susceptible areas, by using metal shutters that can be rented.
+This will usually include securing the site and buildings to prevent trespass, and if at all possible, to make the building weathertight.
+You can board up windows and doors either with sheets of ply, or in more susceptible areas, by using metal shutters (which are available for rent).

 If the roof is missing or damaged, it may be covered in waterproof sheets, or in some instances an entirely enclosed scaffold, although the latter is an expensive option.